benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 1. The memory access pattern is local, regular, and easily cachable
 2. There are no unpredictable branches anywhere
-3. Several comparisons happen in parallel
+3. Several comparisons happen in parallel in a single instruction
-4. popcount is hardware accelerated on almost all modern hardware platforms, and is very fast.
+4. popcount is hardware accelerated on almost all modern hardware platforms, and is very fast (almost as fast as integer multiplication).

 The complete, highly optimized inner loop is still extremely simple: